 - Prepare your area.
 It should be clean and clear.
 You’ll want to have some water, root medium, and some sharp razor-knives.
 You want to use razors when taking your cuttings, because scissors tend to crush and damage stems, making your female hemp clones more likely to fail.

 - Pick your clones.
 On the mother plant, you’ll see the central stem/trunk with branches radiating out from it.
 You’ll want to look for branches that are low on the stalk and 8-10 inches in length, with several buds present.

 - Cut a branch from the stalk with your razor at a 45-degree angle to the branch, immediately placing the cut end in water.
 This gives you a long, diagonal cut.
 The greater surface area makes root development more likely.
 Placing it directly into water minimizes the chance that air bubbles can enter your new clone, making it more viable.

 - Trim your clones’ leaves and place the clones in their rooting medium.
 You’ll want to trim the lower half of your clone’s stem of leaves and buds.
 Whether you’re rooting in water, soil, or a non-soil medium, this is where your CBD clone strains will live until they show new vegetation.
 Then it’s time to find them their permanent place to grow.

-While clones may not be for everyone, they are part of the future of hemp and CBD.
+While female hemp clones may not be for everyone, they are part of the future of hemp and CBD.
 Effective management of hemp strains will help create a stable, dependable supply of CBD-rich plants that will improve lives.
 If you’re looking for CBD oil products made from premium CBD, you can order yours from CBD Choice today.